allegro/allegro.tech/_posts/2015-06-30-allegrotech-youth-success-story-of-education-program.md

 If you really consider doing something professionally, every training is worth gold.
 Here you will get quality and great atmosphere”.*

 On a 0-10 scale, the participants gave the whole program 8.
-As regards knowledge and skills they gained over the last 3 months, they gave us 7.
+Regarding knowledge and skills they gained over the last 3 months, they gave us 7.
 Instructors’ preparation for the classes and communication during and outside the course were rated 9 and 8 respectively.
 We also received several remarks that will help us conduct future Allegrotech.Youth training in a more effective way and on a larger scale.
 We are happy the whole program received a very warm welcome.